zdravkov/kendo-docs/getting-started/javascript-dependencies.md

 * Internet/network connectivity problems, DNS problems
 * Firewalls, antivirus or other security software, which incorrectly filters out the CDN scripts or modifies (breaks) them on-the-fly.
 * **Kendo UI internal builds are not uploaded on CDN**, because they are intended only for clients with a commercial license.
+Only major releases and service packs are uploaded on the Kendo UI CDN.
-Please use a private CDN with internal builds.
+For internal builds, please use a private CDN.
 * The scripts and stylesheets' URLs are different when using HTTPS - see above.

 Since we are unable to investigate connection problems remotely, please contact your system administrators if needed.